 Free guided walking tours for individuals and families We offer free 90-minute walking tours of the campus seven days a week at 10am, rain or shine.
 Our expert guides are student ambassadors who know the university and student life.
 Applying to Berkeley?
 History buff?
 Nostalgic alum?
 A campus tour is perfect for you.
 These walking tours are … Continue Reading »

 Advance tour reservations are required for parties of 10 or more (including school groups) and any visitors who prefer a private tour.
 School group tours are offered for grades 6 and above.
 Special group/private tour reservations must be made at least 14 days in advance.
-100+ people: Please contact the Tour Coordinator at (510) 642-5216. … Continue Reading »
+Please note these tours are walking tours.
+If you wish … Continue Reading »

 Visitor Services offers one-hour electric cart tours of the campus for visitors who wish a shorter, private tour experience and for guests with limited mobility.
 The information presented on a cart tour is the same information you would receive on our free guided walking tour.
 Cart tours are offered on Mondays, Wednesdays, and Fridays from … Continue Reading »